danielealbano/cachegrand/docs/architecture/modules/redis.md

 Module - Redis
 ==============

-The Redis module exposes the redis-like functionalities to the end-user providing a compatible interface over the wire to allow unmodified client application to take advantage of better performances, lower latencies and an improved scalability.
+The Redis module provides Redis-like functionalities to the end-user with a compatible interface over the wire to allow unmodified client application to take advantage of better performances, lower latencies and an improved scalability.